homeworkprod/chatrelater/README.rst

 It is actually a conceptual clone of the PieSpy_ Social Network Bot.
-However, Chat Relater does not act as an IRC bot (although this could be easily accomplished by making use of the irclib_ package), but therefore allows to be run on any logfiles that produce similar output to those created by XChat_.
+However, Chat Relater does not act as an IRC bot (although this could be easily accomplished by making use of the irc_ package), but therefore allows to be run on any logfiles that produce similar output to those created by XChat_.
 Of course, this includes logs from Jabber, SILC or any other communication (but it might require some minor changes to the